paeby/UserCounter/README.md

         hostname = "localhost"                    // Kafka broker hostname port = "9092"                             // Kafka broker port
         user_record_topic = "userframes"          // Input Topic containing user frames
-        user_counter_topic = "usercounter"        // Output Topic to which unique user count per time frame are published poll_rate_ms = 100                        // Rate in ms at which the application poll messages from user_record_topic }
+        user_counter_topic = "usercounter"        // Output Topic to which count of unique User IDs per time frame are published poll_rate_ms = 100                        // Rate in ms at which the application poll messages from user_record_topic }
     stream {
         count_interval_in_minute = 1              // Time frame for which we want to count unique users.
-Default is one minute kafka_message_delay_in_second = 5         // User frames arriving after this delay are still counted in the time frame from_beginning = true                     // Reads Kafka messages from the beginning of the stream if set to true, otherwise starts from latest offset
+Default is one minute kafka_message_delay_in_second = 5         // User frames arriving after this delay are still counted in the time frame from_beginning = true                     // Reads Kafka messages from the beginning of the stream if set to true, otherwise starts from latest commited offset
     }
 }
 ```

 ## Application functionalities
-* The `UserCounter` application instantiates a `Kafka Consumer` which subscribes to a Kafka topic `userframes` containing `User frames` in JSON format.
+* The `UserCounter` application instantiates a `Kafka Consumer` which subscribes to `userframes` Kafka topic containing `User frames` in JSON format.
 * It polls messages from `Kafka` at a given interval (by default 100ms) and processes each `User frame` in order to count the number of unique `User IDs` in a given time frame (by default 1 minute).
 To do so, it deserializes the `User frame` and gets the `ts` and `uid` fields.
-* When the count of unique IDs is collected for the current time window, the application publishes to an other Kafka topic `usercounter` the following message in JSON format containing the number of unique users and the timestamp corresponding to the beginning of the time window:
+* When the count of unique `User IDs` is collected for the current time window, the application publishes to `usercounter` Kafka topic the following message in JSON format:
-    * `{"uniqueUsers":34981,"ts":1468245240}`
+    * `{"uniqueUsers":34981,"ts":1468245240}` : `uniqueUsers` being the count of unique `User IDs` and `ts` being the timestamp corresponding to the beginning of the time frame
 * The `User frames` can be processed from the beginning of the topic or from the latest committed offset.
 * Edge cases the application supports:
     * If a `User frame` arrives after given delay (by default 5 seconds), the `User frame` is still counted in its time window.